laekov/fastmoe/README.md

 The distributed expert feature is disabled by default.
 If you want to enable it, pass environment variable `USE_NCCL=1` to the setup script.

-Note that an extra NCCL developer package is needed, which has to be consistant with your PyTorch's NCCL version, which can be inspected by running `torch.cuda.nccl.version()`.
+Note that an extra NCCL developer package is needed, which has to be consistent with your PyTorch's NCCL version, which can be inspected by running `torch.cuda.nccl.version()`.
 The
 [official PyTorch docker image](https://hub.docker.com/r/pytorch/pytorch) is